What are your chances of acceptance?

 Will Failing a Class Impact My Application?

 It’s many students’ worst nightmare: failing a class.
 Whether due to external stressors, challenging course material, or any number of other factors, failing a class is never a good thing.
-After all, when applying to colleges, arguably the most important factor is your transcript and demonstrated ability to succeed academically.
+After all, when it comes time to apply to colleges, admissions committees place a good deal of importance on your transcript and academic abilities.
 Especially when you are competing against students with near perfect academic records, seeing that failing grade on your transcript may feel like the end of the world.
 But is it?

-One consideration to affects the impact a failed class has on your application is the course you failed , and how important it is to your academic history.
+One consideration that affects the impact a failed class has on your application is the course you failed, and how important it is to your academic history.
 Failing a math course as an aspiring engineer has far graver implications than failing a journalism course as a potential doctor.
 If the class you failed is in a subject that is not directly related to your intended major or career path, it probably will have less of an impact.

 On the flip side, failing a class that is extremely important to what you plan on studying has far more of an impact on your overall application.
 This would seriously call into question your ability to thrive in your future course of study, and cast doubt on your specific strengths as a student and applicant.

-Additionally, failing a core class (language arts, math, science, and history/social studies) is far more significant than failing an elective, foreign language, or other less central course.
-In all likelihood, many of the universities that you will be applying to have some type of general education requirements that significant draw from the material of the four core academic fields.
+Additionally, failing a core class (English/language arts, math, science, history/social studies, and foreign language) is far more significant than failing an elective, or other less central course.
+In all likelihood, many of the universities that you will be applying to have some type of general education requirements that significantly draw from the material of the four core academic fields.

 However, elective courses tend to be less indicative of deeper academic concerns, and thus the grades you make in these courses are less important when evaluating your overall application.
-While not ideal, a poor performance in a visual arts course is far less likely to exclude a future lawyer’s application from serious consideration.
+While not ideal, a poor performance in a visual arts or physical education course is far less likely to exclude a future lawyer’s or data scientist’s application from serious consideration.

 To summarize: the less related a class is to both your core academic abilities and future intellectual and employment goals, the less of an impact it will have on your application.